DNA (DNA) Price Prediction & Price Forecasts 2025, 2026, 2030, 2040, 2050 | MEXC Exchange

 DNA Historical Price

 According to the latest data gathered on DNA live price page, the current price of DNA is 0USD.
-The circulating supply of DNA(DNA) is 41,996.96T DNA , giving it a market capitalization of $693.10K.
+The circulating supply of DNA(DNA) is 41,996.94T DNA , giving it a market capitalization of $701.23K.

 The DNA Price Prediction Module is a user-friendly tool designed to help you estimate potential future prices of DNA based on your own growth assumptions.
 Whether you're a seasoned trader or a curious investor, this module offers a simple and interactive way to forecast the token's future value.